 |Brandon McCarthy (35)||6-3, 4.92 ERA|

 The name you’re most likely to recognize is Julio Teheran, who is now a six-year veteran and two-time All-Star.
-In comparison to his career standards, 2018 has been a slightly down year for him, as he’s struggled with giving up the home run ball (his 18 is tied for 3rd worst in the National League), causing his overall ERA to rise to 4.26.
-However, on the plus side, he’s actually excelled in keeping his hits allowed under control (his .203 BAA is 5th in the NL) and his 8.34 K/9 rate is the best of his career.
+In comparison to his career standards, 2018 has been a down year for him, as he’s struggled mightily with giving up the home run ball (his 22 are tied for the second worst mark in the National League), causing his overall ERA to balloon to 4.33 (he even got lit up by the Marlins and Orioles).
+On the plus side, he’s actually excelled in keeping his hits allowed under control (his .207 BAA is 5th in the NL, right ahead of Foltynewicz and behind Newcomb) and his 8.31 K/9 rate is the best of his career.
 But perhaps the best stat currently on Teheran’s resume?
 He’s pitching in his sixth full season with Atlanta and he’s still only 27 years old!
-There’s an abundance of time, this season and beyond, for this guy to round back into his All-Star form of 2016 and 2014.
+There’s an abundance of time, this season and beyond, for this guy to rebound back into his All-Star form of 2016 and 2014.

 Sean Newcomb, a relative newcomer and certainly more fresh to the big league scene than his counterparts, has been extremely consistent and given his rapid rise, might even be considered the biggest surprise thus far, with the lift and workload he’s provided to this starting rotation.
 Like Foltynewicz, Newcomb was drafted by another team (15th overall in the 2014 Draft by the Angels) and then acquired by the Braves as a piece involving a bigger name player (in this case, Andrelton Simmons going to Los Angeles).
 Newcomb started with a bang in college, as his first win was a no-hitter against Yale.
 His freshman season was average overall (2-4, 4.17 ERA) and was ending prematurely by injury.
 But he improved from there.
 His sophomore season, he posted a 5-4 record with a 3.75 ERA and an impressive 92 strikeouts in only 72 innings.
 However, it was his junior season that elevated his prospect status, as he dominated the American East conference with a 8-2 record, 1.25 ERA and 106 K’s in 93.1 innings (and was named American East Pitcher of the Year).

-Anibal Sanchez and Brandon McCarthy are those two designated “nomadic” veterans that essentially every team and pitching staff has under contract.
-Sanchez in particular has seemingly found a second wind with the Braves (2.72 ERA, 1.04 WHIP) after flaming out in Detroit (his ERA over the five seasons with the Tigers escalated beyond any kind of imaginable damage control: 2.57, 3.43, 4.99, 5.87, 6.41).
-Whether he can be trusted for the stretch run, will remain to be seen.
-For now, the Braves will continue to start him every five days.
-McCarthy on the other hand, has been an innings eater all season (until he landed on the DL a couple of weeks ago).
-His numbers have been below-average, largely in part to a couple of starts in early May, where he gave up 8 and 6 earned runs respectively to the Giants and Marlins.
-He’s been working that inflated number down ever since.
-Like Sanchez, McCarthy isn’t exactly part of this new Braves pitching “renaissance,” but he’s plugging a hole, at least for now.
+Anibal Sanchez and Brandon McCarthy are those designated “nomadic” veterans that essentially every team and pitching staff has under contract.
+Sanchez in particular has seemingly found a second wind with the Braves (6-3, 2.83 ERA) after flaming out in Detroit (his ERA over the five seasons with the Tigers escalated beyond any kind of imaginable damage control: 2.57, 3.43, 4.99, 5.87, 6.41).
+Whether he can be trusted for the stretch run and potentially into the postseason, will remain to be seen.
+McCarthy is the other veteran innings-eater, whose numbers are pretty pedestrian (6-3, 4.92 ERA).
+He merely occupied a rotation spot to start the season and hasn’t even pitched since the end of June.
+Like Sanchez, McCarthy isn’t exactly considered a part of this new Braves pitching “renaissance,” but more so a rotational stop gap, for now.
 If nothing else, he’s one of the most entertaining Twitter follows that baseball has to offer.
 Do yourself a favor and click the Follow button.